Diabetes mellitus (sometimes called "sugar diabetes") is a condition that occurs

 enter the cells.
 In diabetes, the pancreas does not make enough insulin (type

 1 diabetes) or the body can't respond normally to the insulin that is made (type 2 diabetes).
-This causes
+This causes glucose

-extreme thirst, and unexplained weight loss.
+thirst, and unexplained weight loss.